 To translate human-readable hostname into an IP address.
 DNS server communicates with the device and then the site which you typed on your browser is opened.

 Open command prompt and type “ipconfig /all” and press enter.

-DNS (Domain Name System) server is phonebook for the internet.
-Humans cannot able to remember IP address but they can remember domain names.
+DNS (Domain Name System) server is a phonebook for the internet.
+Humans cannot able to remember IP addresses but they can remember domain names.